zakeverywhere/2511-revision/practices/sampleAnswer.md

 ### 7

 **A class can extend multiple interfaces**:true
-the word extend is really odd here, it should really be implement, but because we have a definite wrong answer later we define this as true.
+the word extend is really odd here, it should really be implement

 **An interface can extend multiple interfaces**:true
 you can see the demo for this